seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Say one of your watches.

 **CRESSIDA**
-Nay, I’ll watch you for that; and that’s one of the
+Nay, I'll watch you for that; and that's one of the
 chiefest of them too: if I cannot ward what I would
 not have hit, I can watch you for telling how I took
-the blow; unless it swell past hiding, and then it’s
+the blow; unless it swell past hiding, and then it's
 past watching.

 **PANDARUS**
 You are such another!

-*Enter Troilus ’s Boy*
+*Enter Troilus 's Boy*

 **Boy**
 Sir, my lord would instantly speak with you.